snimu/blog/contents/model-stacking/article.md

 I based my code on [this old modded-nanogpt speedrun](https://github.com/KellerJordan/modded-nanogpt/blob/master/records/101024_Muon/train_gpt2.py), because 1) it uses tied embedding and unembedding weights, and 2) it's still a fairly simple model, which is probably good for stacking the models.

 I trained the first model on 3.1M tokens of fineweb, took its embedding weights, froze them, and trained a second model with them on the same data.
 Then, I stacked them.
-I either removed the last transformer block from the first model when stacked (`layer_removed`) or not (`layer_kept`).
+I either removed the last transformer block from the first model when stacked ("Layer removed") or not ("Layer kept").

 As a first baseline, I also trained two models with different embedding weights and stacked them, to see what would happen.